-Firefox Pocket, previously known as Read It Later, is an app as well as a built-in Firefox functionality, which allows you to save blogs, web pages, videos at one place, and access it across all your devices for offline reading.
+Firefox Pocket is an app as well as a built-in Firefox functionality, which allows you to save blogs, web pages, videos, and access it across all your devices for offline reading.

-It’s a pretty nifty feature if you like using it, however, the server side code is not open source, though there are plans of releasing the source code in the future.
+It’s a pretty nifty feature if you are into it, however, the server-side code isn’t open source yet.

 You can remove the Pocket button from the Firefox toolbar by right-clicking on the pocket button and selecting “Remove from Toolbar”

 I have explained disabling it completely from Firefox in the later section, Pocket also has a guide on disabling pocket from Firefox.